-The Fishbone Diagram was originally created by Kaoru Ishakawa to find process imperfections (Ishakawa, 1985).
+The Fishbone Diagram was originally created by Kaoru Ishikawa to find process imperfections (Ishakawa, 1985).
 The first company to adopt the diagram in all of its processes was Kawasaki Iron Fukiai Works in 1952.
-In 1962 Dr. Juran honored Ishakawa by naming the tool after him and is now known as the Ishakawa Diagram.
+In 1962 Dr. Juran honored Ishikawa by naming the tool after him and is now also known as the Ishikawa Diagram.
 Its shape has earned the nickname of the Fishbone Diagram.
-This is one of the most commonly used tools of continuous improvement programs.
+This is one of the most commonly used tools of continuous improvement programs and is one of the 7 Basic Quality Tools bundled together by Ishikawa.

 To begin the process of finding and documenting the inputs to the problem from the obvious to the hidden causes.
 Some will be subjective and generated from brainstorming discussions and some will be shown by data, facts, and charts such as Pareto Diagrams.
 The linkage of the Fishbone Diagram to other tools is shown below.